hyperledger/identus-edge-agent-sdk-swift/AtalaPrismSDK/PrismAgent/Sources/PrismAgent.docc/PrismAgentTutorials.md

 }
 ```

-## High-level DID functionalities
+## High-level SSI functionalities

-The PrismAgent has some high-level did functionalities that make it easy to interact with the ledger and perform various cryptographic operations.
+The PrismAgent has some high-level ssi functionalities that make it easy to interact with the ledger and perform various cryptographic operations.

 ### DID Management